dagster-io/dagster/docs/docs-beta/docs/dagster-plus/saved-views.md

 ### Create a new catalog view from your current filters

 When viewing the global asset lineage or asset list, you can create a new catalog view from your current set of filters.

-First, select one or more asset filters.
-Then, on the top right of the screen, click the "Create new catalog view" button.
+1. On these pages, select one or more asset filters.
+2. Click **Create new catalog view**, located near the top right of the page.
 This will open the catalog view creation dialog with your current filters pre-populated.

-From here, give your view a name and optionally a description and icon.
-You can also choose whether to share your view with your team, or keep it private to yourself by toggling the "Public view" switch.
+3. Give the view a name and optionally, a description and icon.

-To finish, click "Create view" to finalize your new catalog view.
+4. To make the view shareable, toggle the **Public view** switch.
+5. Click **Create view** to create the view.

 ## Edit, duplicate, or delete catalog views